 What did the VC mean by “grab the enemy by the belts” tactic?
 General Nguyen Nam Khanh gives some precision.

-I pondered deeply in order to visualize the proper tactics that would "demoralize" the enemy.
-After 2 days, the 304th Division Commander and I presented in person to comrade Chu Huy Man the content of the "demoralizing strike".
+I pondered deeply to visualize the proper tactics that would "demoralize" the enemy.
+After two days, the 304th Division Commander and I presented in-person to comrade Chu Huy Man the content of the "demoralizing strike."
 One was to annihilate an American airmobile cavalry battalion; two was to attack at close range and with bayonets (in close combat).

 In the preparation process, we encountered numerous difficulties, among which was an incident that stuck forever in my mind.
 It was that a section of cadres and combatants assessed mistakenly that American troops could not be attacked with close range combat using bayonets, and discarded almost all bayonets along Route 559 (from Route 9 to B3).
 I had to mobilize some political cadres together with the transportation unit to go back and gather bayonets from Route 9 to B3, succeeding in recuperating 300 pieces, sufficient to arm 3 infantry companies (one of 7th battalion and 2 of 8th battalion of 66th Regiment).
-The use of bayonets in this battle was not to be entrusted to just anybody, but to selected and highly motivated and determined combatants to defeat the American troops.
-Then to motivate, to train to the perfection the bayonet combat tactic, close range combat and light foot, under enemy fire, in order to ascertain close contact appropriate to the targeted Americans that we will face at Ia Drang valley.
+The use of bayonets in this battle was not to be entrusted to just anybody, but to selected and highly motivated and determined combatants defeat the American troops.
+Then to motivate, to train to the perfection the bayonet combat tactic, close-range combat, and lightfoot, under enemy fire, to ascertain close contact appropriate to the targeted Americans that we will face at Ia Drang valley.

 (General Nguyen Nam Khanh - Crushing the American troops in Central Highlands)

 Going into Chupong Iadrang, the 1st Air Cav troops were not as well prepared for combat as the NVA 66th Regiment